 Three different bodies can credential sonographers in vascular ultrasound: the ARDMS or CCI.
 Medicare in all states and territories equally recognizes the ARDMS and CCI credentials; they have a nearly equal pass/fail rate and all test on the same content.
-The ARRT credential is open only to qualified registered radiologic technologists and is not presently recognized by Medicare in all fifty states.

 The prerequisites for the ARDMS and CCI are unique to the various entry-level backgrounds and experience.
 You can quickly navigate the current prerequisites through their sites.

 Physicians and Abdominal/Obstetric/Breast Ultrasound